 Additional requirements for funding and outputs in 2018/19 Justification of requirement for additional outputs and funding Vote : 004 Ministry of Defence Programme: 01 National Defence (UPDF) OutPut: 02 Logistical support Funding requirement UShs Bn : 136.800 To fully support the troops logistically, there is need for extra funding on the items of fuel, clothing, transport requirements, beddings among others.
 With the continous training and recruitment, the troops must be logistically fcailitated.
-OutPut : 05 Force welfare Funding requirement UShs Bn : 121.023 The UPDF will continue to recruit personnel for force generation.
+OutPut: 05 Force welfare Funding requirement UShs Bn : 121.023 The UPDF will continue to recruit personnel for force generation.
 The wage for those recruited in FY 17/18 has not been catered for in the wage ceilings provided by MOFPED.
 These personnel will have to be paid salary.
 The funds for the salary are not catered for in the wage bill.
 The troops require to be fed, however, the food budget allocation is only shs 35bn.
 The Ministry requires an extra 75.9bn on the food budget to feed all the troops adequately.
 OutPut: 06 Train to enhance combat readiness Funding requirement UShs Bn : 5.700 In order to continue professionalizing and modernizing the UPDF, Training must be carried out consistently.
 Continous recruitment and training of personnel is a priority in UPDF.
 OutPut: 71 Acquisition of Land by Government Funding requirement UShs Bn : 69.000 The Ministry requires land for training of troops and installation of strategic equipment.
-OutPut: 72 Government Buildings and Administrative Infras tructure

-In a bid to construct Barracks for the troops, and to have a Military Referral Hospital, the Ministry requires extra Funding to commence on the works.
-The project of construction of Barracks requires 2.9trn, however funds have not been availed yet. -- --
+OutPut: 72 Government Buildings and Administrative Infra structure funding to comme ruct Barracks for the troops, and to have a l Hospital, the Ministry requires extra hence on the works.
+The project of Barracks requires 2.9trn, however funds have yet. ------------------ --